-- (A) Source of Funds.
+(A) Source of Funds.
 The Board of Commissioners hereby establishes the Montgomery County 911 Fund, pursuant to Indiana Code §36-8-16.7.
 The fund shall consist of monies in the Montgomery County Wireless Fund on June 30, 2012, monies in the Montgomery County Emergency Telephone System Fund on June 30, 2012, and distributions received from the Statewide 911 Fund after June 30, 2012.
-Income from the investment of monies in this Fund must be held in a separate fund, known as the Montgomery County 911 Income Fund. - (B) Use of Funds.
-All money deposited into the Montgomery County 911 Fund shall be used for the following: - (1) lease, purchase or maintenance of communication services; - (2) necessary system hardware and software and database equipment; - (3) personnel expenses, including wages, benefits, training, and continuing education, only to the extent reasonable and necessary for the provision and maintenance of - (i) the Statewide 911 system; or
+Income from the investment of monies in this Fund must be held in a separate fund, known as the Montgomery County 911 Income Fund.

-- (ii) a wireless enhanced emergency system funded under Indiana Code §36-8-16, before its repeal on July 1, 2012. - (4) operating costs, including costs associated with: - (i)utilities; - (ii) maintenance; - (iii) equipment designed to provide backup power or system redundancy, including generators; and - (iv) call logging equipment. - (5) an emergency notification system that is approved by the Statewide 911 Board under Indiana Code §36-8-16.7-40; - (6) connectivity to Indiana Data and Communications System (IDACS); - (7) rates associated with communications service providers' enhanced emergency communications system network services; - (8) mobile radio equipment used by first responders, other than radio equipment purchase under subsection (9) as a result of the narrow banding requirements of the Federal Communications Commission; - (9) up to fifty percent (50%) of the costs associated with the narrow banding or replacement of radios or other equipment as a result of the narrow banding requirements specified by the Federal Communications Commission.
+- (B) Use of Funds.
+All money deposited into the Montgomery County 911 Fund shall be used for the following: - i. lease, purchase or maintenance of communication services; - ii. necessary system hardware and software and database equipment; - iii. personnel expenses, including wages, benefits, training, and continuing education, only to the extent reasonable and necessary for the provision and maintenance of - 1. the Statewide 911 system; or - 2. a wireless enhanced emergency system funded under Indiana Code §36-8-16, before its repeal on July 1, 2012. - iv. operating costs, including costs associated with: - 1. utilities; - 2. maintenance; - 3. equipment designed to provide backup power or system redundancy, including generators; and - 4. call logging equipment. - v. an emergency notification system that is approved by the Statewide 911 Board under Indiana Code §36-8-16.7-40; - vi. connectivity to Indiana Data and Communications System (IDACS); - vii. rates associated with communications service providers' enhanced emergency communications system network services; - viii. mobile radio equipment used by first responders, other than radio equipment purchase under subsection (9) as a result of the narrow banding requirements of the Federal Communications Commission;

+ix. up to fifty percent (50%) of the costs associated with the narrow banding or replacement of radios or other equipment as a result of the narrow banding requirements specified by the Federal Communications Commission.